opendatacube/datacube-core/docs/ops/indexing.rst

 of specifying **bit level descriptions** or the **spectral response** in the case of reflectance data.

-A set of example Product definitions are supplied in `docs/config_samples/dataset_types` to cover some common Geoscience Australia and other Earth Observation Data.
+A set of example Product definitions are supplied in *add in link here* `docs/config_samples/dataset_types` to cover some common Geoscience Australia and other Earth Observation Data.